ThayerAltman/example-backstage/README.md

 # [Backstage and Soundcheck Tutorial](https://backstage.io)

 This is meant to be a guide for getting Soundcheck up and running.
-Each section of the read me walks through a commit done to install and use Soundcheck.
+Each section of the README walks through a commit done to install and use Soundcheck.
 The application can be run from any commit in this repo.

 To start the app, run: